The following is information regarding the procedures and general operation of our school. Please call the school if you

 Parent/Teacher ConferencesConferences for all students will be held in the fall and spring of each year.
 Informal progress reports are encouraged and available at any time.
 Feel free to contact your child’s teacher.

-Toilet Trained ChildrenIf a child that is in the four’s or five’s class and wears underwear to school and soils his/her underwear, you or your emergency contact (in the event we cannot reach you) will be called to come to school to pick up your child.
+Toilet-Trained ChildrenIf a child wears underwear to school and soils their underwear, you or your emergency contact (in the event we cannot reach you) will be called to come to school to pick up your child.
 If a child has three or more such accidents, ZHPP reserves the right to refuse to allow the child to attend school until such time as ZHPP is reasonably certain that a further accident is unlikely.

 SecurityIn the event of a security emergency, a member of the staff will call 911.
 The remainder of the staff will be notified over walkie-talkies.
 Children on the first floor will be directed to classrooms on the second floor.

 The front door will be monitored by ZHPP staff at all times.
 The front door will be locked between 9:30 am to 12:00 pm and again from 1:00 to 2:30 pm.
 The side and back doors will be kept closed and locked at all times.
 The front, back and right side door have keypads to allow for staff to enter throughout the day.
 The keypad code is changed annually.

 When staff and children are on the playgrounds, the staff will be notified by walkie talkies and directed appropriately to a classroom or the church basement.